3 minute read

 In the real world, probability and statistics form a continuous cycle.
 We first use statistics to analyze a sample of data, inferring the underlying parameters that govern a process or population.
 Once we’ve established these parameters, we can then use probability to model the system and make predictions about future events.

-Hypothesis testing is a fundamental statistical method that demonstrates this relationship.
-It uses a sample of data to make an informed decision about the parameters of a population.
+Hypothesis testing is a fundamental statistical method which uses a sample of data to make an informed decision about the parameters of a population.
 Then, given these parameters one can model various scenarios and make a conclusion on whether there is a difference between two groups (or the same group before and after some treatment).